Blog Post

 • Revenue: ask for bank statements or accounting software access, not just a revenue number in a pitch deck

-• User/customer count: how is "customer" defined?
+• User/customer count: how's "customer" defined?
 Is it paying users, free trial signups, or waitlist entries?

 • Growth rate: verify the time period and the baseline.
 300% growth from 10 to 40 customers is different from 300% growth from 1,000 to 4,000.